-The MakerSpace opens January 7, 2019 and is open through March 15, 2019 for Winter Quarter.
+The MakerSpace opens back up June 25, 2019 for the summer quarter.
+Summer hours are Tuesday, Thursday and Sunday from 12pm to 7pm.
+Safety orientations are Tuesdays and Thursdays at 5pm.
 We are closed during all university holidays.
 If a university holiday falls next to a weekend (e.g. Friday or Monday), we will be closed that weekend as well.

 Fluke Hall 215